How to Resolve Rate Limited Requests (429 Too Many Requests)

 • Screaming - Screaming Frog SEO Spider

 Besides the above-known plugins that will hit the blacklisted keyword, http.ratelimit we know that Picqer will also hit the rate limiter because of being blocked by “zoneperip”.
 Please find here the IP addresses of Picqer.
-You can exclude those IP addressess from hitting the rate limiter if you follow the instructions.
+You can exclude those IP addresses from hitting the rate limiter if you follow the instructions.

 Rate Limiting per IP Address